Robert Kerlan: Career

 He began his career by volunteering to be a team physician for schools and colleges in the Los Angeles area.
-After the Dodgers from Brooklyn and became the Los Angeles Dodgers in 1958, he became their first team doctor.
+After the Dodgers moved from Brooklyn and became the Los Angeles Dodgers in 1958, he became their first team doctor.
 Kerlan went on to also become the team physician for other Los Angeles-based sports teams including the Rams, Lakers, and Kings.

 Kerlan was the doctor who diagnosed Dodgers star pitcher Sandy Koufax with traumatic arthritis in his left elbow.
 Additionally, he also treated tennis star Rod Laver, and basketball star Elgin Baylor, amongst others.

 Kerlan remained active in his sports medicine practice despite a long-standing case of arthritis that required him to use crutches periodically for years, and permanently after 1977.
 He was also a clinical professor in the USC Department of Orthopaedic Surgery and later became founding member of the American Orthopaedic Society for Sports Medicine.

 In 1996, he was inducted into the Southern California Jewish Sports Hall of Fame.